New Zealand’s Meridian Energy Receives Approval for 120MW Solar Project in Northland

 Rebecca Knott, head of renewable development at Meridian Energy, emphasized the importance of this project for the region.
 “With the bulk of New Zealand's electricity generation coming from the lower South Island and North Island south of Auckland, we're proud to be developing such significant generation capacity in Tai Tokerau,” Knott stated, noting that the project would enhance Northland's energy resilience.

-The solar farm is part of the broader Ruakākā Energy Park, which also includes a 100MW/200MWh system (BESS).
+The solar farm is part of the broader Ruakākā Energy Park, which also includes a 100MW/200MWh battery system (BESS).
 The BESS, currently in the advanced stages of construction, is expected to be completed by early 2025.
 The system, provided by Saft, will help manage energy supply through energy arbitrage, frequency regulation, and network capacity improvements.

 Add a comment